My relatives and family frequently visit this restaurant for rather authentic Teochew cuisine.

 It's definitely a restaurant the elderly would love.
 There's a 15% discount with UOB or Citi cards when you dine in!

 I haven't tried the Canberra outlet before.
 I've been visiting Chin Lee since I was young, but at the Bedok outlet.
-My great-grandmother used to book 4 to 5 tables to celebrate her birthday there.
+My great-grandmother used to book 4 to 5 tables there to celebrate her birthday.
 Those were the days when the suckling pig was still being roasted in charcoal behind the restaurant.
 Overall, the food was not bad.
-I liked the crispy oyster omelette, and the steamed pomfret was fresh too.
+I liked the crispy oyster omelette, and the steamed pomfret was fresh.
 I always like eating orh nee, and this version wasn't too sweet, so it was quite good.

 Dim Sum brunch.